 Happy Tuesday, my dear GLNers!
 Now that it’s a new month, you know what that means–there’s a new edition of the GPS!
 In each edition of the GPS we feature a teacher and a student; read on to meet our teacher and student this month!

 Learn the language and enjoy the culture with Andres!

 Hi, I am Andres Henao and am originally from Medellin, Colombia.
 My story with the Global Language Network really starts with a song of a Cuban singer, which I sang at the Fall Languages Festival two years ago.
-After meeting Zarko and learning about GLN, I realized that I could teach Spanish and also take language classes myself, like Portuguese.
+After learning about GLN, I realized that I could teach Spanish and also take language classes myself, like Portuguese.
 Shortly afterwards, I started teaching Spanish for beginners with GLN.

 The opportunity was great because I had the flexibility to teach creatively and break the regular standard of boring and grammar-heavy classes.
 I could develop a student centered syllabus, making it fun to learn.
 I created a personalized processes of teaching that incorporated cooking, playing, having outdoor classes, and, of course, getting a real taste for the Latino culture while learning the language.

 It was a terrific experience for me because the GLN schedule worked well with my professional schedule.
 I could balance my work in social marketing and entrepreneurship at the Young Americas Business Trust, Organization of American States with my classes at GLN.
 Furthermore, it was a wonderful experience where I got to learn about American culture, make new friends, and network with different young professionals like me.

 A few months before I started my Ph.D., I had to change my role from being a teacher, to being a teachers’ mentor.
 However I plan to start teaching again this summer and fall of 2012.